 I tested Montem trekking poles featuring both foam and cork grips.
 If I had to choose, I would choose the cork grips over the foam, for nothing other than personal preference.

-That said, the foam handle grips work wonderfully, and certainly never irritated my skin; for long-term durability, foam grips are definitely the better option.
+That said, the foam handle grips work wonderfully, and certainly never irritate my skin; for long-term durability, foam grips are definitely the better option on a hiking pole.
 If you want cork grips, they’re $10 more.
 Not a bad deal.

 Montem Ultra Strong: Anti-Shock vs Rigid